lkw303/DW-Game/README.md

 The game uses kivy and which is a GUI for python.
 The game made used of Kivy Widgets, Clock, Buttons, Labels as well as the Kivy Screen Manager.

 ### Classes
-There are 6 Main classes used in this code.
-5 of which are subclasses of the Kivy Widgets and 1 of which is a subclass of the Kivy Screens.
+There are 9 Main classes used in this code.
+5 of which are subclasses of the Kivy Widgets, 3 of which is a subclass of the Kivy Screens and the last one is a subclass of the Kivy App class.

 1. Start(App)
     * This is the main class.
 It inherits from The App class in Kivy.